marcus-crane/utf9k/blog/2023-11-21-vehicle-congestion-gnss.md

 > Belgium is one of the more recent schemes and allows for the self-install of the small lunchbox-sized OBU via the cigarette lighter plug

 If this were the model to follow, it stands that you could leave it unplugged until you get to somewhere that utilises congestion although that list will be ever growing.
-Convenience always wins with these things so I imagine most would just leave these things on all the time from the minute you turn on your vehicle.
+Convenience always wins with these things so I imagine most users would just have their OBU running from the minute they turn on their vehicle.

 You also don't want to be leaning over in traffic to plug in your OBU only to accidentally cause a crash and all that.